EsraaMoataz/landing-page/README.md

          3. textcontent to the link

-    2)Add event listner to the link that when the link is clicked ,it scrolls into the corresponding section and also add "your-active-class" active class to this section and that link.
+    2) Add event listner to the link that when the link is clicked ,it scrolls into the corresponding section and also add class "your-active-class"  to this section and that link.

+    Note: You should prevent the default target of the link by using .preventDefault() method to the link.

 3) Add scroll into section functionality to the links in the navigation menu.